gabrielkoerich/gabrielkoerich/talks/Contexts.md

 - Keep `EventServiceProvider.php` in the root of the project
 - Registering events/listeners outside the EventServiceProvider should not be allowed in any project
 - This provider should be seen as the *route* of events and is good for newcomers to understand the project

 ---

+# You don't need to be an expert of PSRs or guidelines

+### We can just use php-cs-fixer

+- The repository must have the `.php_cs` config file and `friendsofphp/php-cs-fixer` dependency
+- Run `vendor/bin/php-cs-fixer .` and commit the changes

+---